hunterloftis/playfuljs/content/articles/particles2.md

 };
 ```

-Since Euler integration finds velocity by comparing the current
+Since Verlet integration finds velocity by comparing the current
-position to the last position, moving x and y once will
+position to the last position, changing x and y without changing oldX and oldY will *push*
-give the particles a permanent push.
+the particles.

 ### Applying gravity